-Both of these effects are economically significant from the perspective of an auction platform.
-Even small changes in the rate at which new participants join the platform can have a tremendous effect on long-term platform size, and the possibility of a quasiendowment effect in sequential ascending auctions suggests that within-auction dynamics may be nonnegligible from a market design perspective.
+The effect is economically significant from the perspective of an auction platform.
+Even small changes in the rate at which new participants join the platform can have a tremendous effect on long-term platform size.

-The recent surge in availability of e-commerce data is a unique opportunity to reexamine hypotheses that had been formerly pursued only using scraped, field experiment, or lab experiment data.
+The recent surge in availability of e-commerce data is a unique opportunity to re-examine hypotheses that had been formerly pursued using only scraped, field experiment, or lab experiment data.
 The advantage of using data directly from the e-commerce platform is that it is so extensive that we are able to narrow our empirical strategy to a subset of comparable auctions in order to identify the effects of interest, while still enjoying a wealth of data.
 We believe that this development offers researchers the opportunity to rigorously test theory where before we could have been little more than suggestive, and that this is an important direction for new work.